Bluesky: After public launch

-Bluesky has experienced several bursts of expansion and contraction following its public launch in February 2024, mainly in relation to controversies and changes at X (Twitter).
-These bursts were referred to as "Elon Musk Events", or EMEs, by developers at Bluesky Social.
+Bluesky has experienced several bursts of expansion and contraction following its public launch in February 2024, mainly in relation to controversies and changes at X. These bursts were referred to as "Elon Musk Events", or EMEs, by developers at Bluesky Social.

 Bluesky saw a large influx of registrations by Japanese-speaking users soon after public launch, partly driven by notable Japanese social media personalities such as artist Ui Shigure registering accounts in the platform.

-In August 2024, following the blocking of X (Twitter) in Brazil, Bluesky gained over four million users in under two weeks, becoming the most popular app in the Brazilian App Store and Play Store.
+In August 2024, following the blocking of X in Brazil, Bluesky gained over four million users in under two weeks, becoming the most popular app in the Brazilian App Store and Play Store.
 Shortly afterwards, on September 16, Bluesky announced it had reached ten million users.
 Daily active users in Brazil decreased to under two million by October.

-In October 2024, following changes to X (Twitter)'s block feature and Terms of Service to analyze users' content for AI training purposes by default, over 1.2 million users joined Bluesky within two days.
+In October 2024, following changes to X's block feature and Terms of Service to analyze users' content for AI training purposes by default, over 1.2 million users joined Bluesky within two days.
 On October 24, Bluesky Social announced it had reached 13 million users.